KillerShoaib/BanglaYoutubeTranscribe/README.md

 ### 1. All the Playlist Url in `PlaylistUrl`

-I manually grab all the playlist in the "Rakibul Islam" utub chanel and paste them in the `PlaylistUrl.py` file.
+I manually grab all the playlist in the "Rakibul Hasan" utub chanel and paste them in the `PlaylistUrl.py` file.
 "But, Shoaib why grab all the playlist url link manually?"
 I was feeling lazy that's all, there weren't much playlist to begin with that's why I didn't automate the process but it can easily be automated.

 ### 2. Getting all the playlist video url in `VideoLinks.py`